Paris police headquarters stabbing: Political reaction

 Following the incident, the police headquarters building was visited by President Emmanuel Macron, Prime Minister Édouard Philippe, Interior Minister Christophe Castaner and Paris Mayor Anne Hidalgo.
-The Île de la Cité was placed under a lockdown and the Cité station of the Paris Métro, located on the island, was closed to passengers.
+The Île de la Cité was placed under a lockdown and the Cité station of the Paris Metro, located on the island, was closed to passengers.
 Minister of the Interior Christophe Castaner faced calls to resign, which he rejected.

 Castaner received calls for his resignation from numerous prominent politicians from the entire spectrum from the extreme left to the extreme right.
 Castaner had said in a press conference that the attacker had never shown any conspicuous behaviour.
 A day after this statement, when it became public that his coworkers had filed a complaint and that there was no investigation, Castaner said there were "malfunctions" that failed to prevent the attack.